ng2-ui/ngui/README.md

 ## For Developer,

-To publish a directive as s part of Jsvalley UI, `jui`
+To publish a directive as a part of Jsvalley UI, `jui`

 1. Install a modularized directive.

-       e.g. $ npm instlal ng2-map
+       e.g. $ npm install ng2-map

 2. Update `build.sh` by adding additional line, so it will be added to distribution